GetPsyched6/GetPsyched6/README.md

 - Hi, I’m @GetPsyched6
 - Proficient in all Languages if you consider proficiency as knowing the name of the Language.
-- Fan of COBOL and Fortran.
+- Fan of *nix and Fortran.
 DM me for a Lua 1v1 Competition.
 - Resident CSS developer.

 <!---